secretstartups/handbook/content/handbook/security/security-assurance/dedicated-compliance/_index.md

 #### Workflow labels

 We leverage scoped workflow labels to track different stages of work.
 These are important because we rely on our issue board for team meetings, reporting up to leadership, metrics, and spreading visibility into our work.
+All epics and issues owned by our team, related to work on our roadmap, must have these labels.

 | Open (no workflow label) | `seccomp workflow::triage` | `seccomp workflow::ready` | ~`seccomp workflow::in progress` | `seccomp workflow::blocked` | `seccomp workflow::complete` | `seccomp workflow::cancelled` |
 |---------------------------|--------------------------|-------------------------|-------------------------------|---------------------------|----------------------------|-----------------------------|